 We at the Department of Agriculture (USDA) are committed to improving our service to you by writing in plain language.
-By October 2011, we will use plain language in any new or substantially revised document that:
+We will use plain language in any new or substantially revised document that:

 - Provides information about any of our services and benefits;